avivace/iosevka-docker/README.md

 git clone https://github.com/avivace/fonts-iosevka.git
 ```

-2. If you want, replace the provided `private-build-plans.toml` in the `build` folder with yours.
+2. If you want, replace the provided `private-build-plans.toml` file with yours.

 3. Build and run the Docker container